Rebuild A Legend

 Heraclitus of Ephesus

-After 40 years and 270,000 nautical miles, we are restoring the legendary Heraclitus, from the original keel up, for another century.
+After 40 years and 270,000 nautical miles, we are restoring the legendary Heraclitus, from the original keel up, for the next generation of ocean stewards.